ultimateownsz/PySeas/README.md

 2. **Set up a virtual environment:**
 A virtual environment is like a seperate space on your computer where you can install the software needed for this project without affecting other programs.
 - **For Mac or Linux Users:**
-  1. In your terminal, navigate to the folder where you downloaded the project (usually the 'pyseas' folder) using the 'cd' command:
+  - In your terminal, navigate to the folder where you downloaded the project (usually the 'pyseas' folder) using the 'cd' command:
     ```bash
     cd pyseas
     ```
-  2. Set up the virtual environment by typing:
+  - Set up the virtual environment by typing:
     ```bash
     python3 -m venv venv
     ```
-  3. Activate the virtual environment:
+  - Activate the virtual environment:
      ```bash
      source venv/bin/activate
      ```

 - **For Windows Users**:
-    1. Open Command Prompt and navigate to the 'pyseas' folder (where you downloaded the project) using the 'cd' command:
+    - Open Command Prompt and navigate to the 'pyseas' folder (where you downloaded the project) using the 'cd' command:
     ```bash
     cd pyseas
     ```
-    2. Set up the virtual environment by typing:
+    - Set up the virtual environment by typing:
     ```bash
-    python3 -m venv venv
+    python -m venv venv
     ```
-    3. Activate the virtual environment:
+    - Activate the virtual environment:
     ```bash
     venv\Scripts\activate
     ```

 3. **Install Required Software**:
 Now, you'll need to install the necessary software that the project depends on.
-  1. Make sure you're still in the 'pyseas' directory/folder and that the virtual environment is active.
+  - Make sure you're still in the 'pyseas' directory/folder and that the virtual environment is active.
-  2. Install the software by typing the following command:
+  - Install the software by typing the following command:
   ```
   pip install -r requirements.txt # For running the game (runtime dependencies)
   ```
 This installs everything you need to run the project.
-  3. If you plan to do any local development or modifications, also run:
+  - If you plan to do any local development or modifications, also run:
   ```
   pip install -r requirements_dev.txt # For local development
   ```